-Timers can be a very valuable tool to use for your classroom.
-Let’s talk about five different ways that you can use a timer to benefit your students.
+Timers can be a very valuable tool to use for your special education classroom.
+Let’s talk about five ways that you can use a timer in your classroom to benefit your students.

 1. Teaching Students to Wait

 Waiting can be such a challenging skill for some students.
 Many of our students can have a short attention span and have a very difficult time waiting for something, whether it is for their turn with a particular item, going to the next (usually preferred) activity, and so many other instances.
 Using a timer can gradually increase a child’s wait-time.
 A visual timer is important for this because they can visually see how much time is left.
 I use different timers based upon the needs of my students.
 I’m including Amazon affiliate links for your convenience.
 Here’s a few of the ones I use:

 Visual timer with red “count down” timing.

 Sand timers in a variety of minute options.

 Many students need a time warning of an upcoming transition.
 Transitioning from one activity to another is something that students often need advanced notice about.
 A visual timer is a VERY helpful way to help our students transition.
 If you give your students also need a transition piece or something to hold during transition time, the sand timer is perfect because they can visually see when the sand has run out on the timer and it is time to transition to the next activity.
 Then they can carry it with them to the next activity.
 More about transition pieces and ways to use them in an upcoming post.

 Timers are GREAT for data collection, which is an essential part of our jobs!
 You can use a timer to collect SO much data!
 If you have a student with a goal of increasing time on a particular task (see #5) or decreasing time on a particular task or a student with a Positive Behavior Plan who has a time reduction target behavior, timers are a great tool to use.
 Even if a student does not have a goal in a particular area written on the student’s IEP, but you see a need to increase or decrease time in a particular area, a timer would still be beneficial.